bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 ***Figure 8: Example of Mass Transit Fare input***

 The file describes the following fare policy:
-* Passengers 5 to 25 yrs. and under pay a reduced fare of $0.50
+* Passengers older than 5 and up through 25 years pay a reduced fare of $0.50
-* Passengers over 65 yrs. pay a reduced fare of $0.50
+* Passengers 65 years old and older pay a reduced fare of $0.50
-* All other passengers pay the fare defined in the original Sioux Faux policy
+* All other passengers pay the fare defined in the original Sioux Faux policy (see 4.1)

 ---